LordDarkula/EasyQL/README.md

 [![License](https://img.shields.io/cocoapods/l/EasyQL.svg?style=flat)](http://cocoapods.org/pods/EasyQL)
 [![Platform](https://img.shields.io/cocoapods/p/EasyQL.svg?style=flat)](http://cocoapods.org/pods/EasyQL)

+## Introduction

+A quick and convenient way to create and manage local sqlite3 databases.
+Databases can be created with a single line of code.
+Data can be get and set without creating queries.
+Queries can also be passed in as a string.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.